AdaptiveResonance/MC.exe_Majestic_Update_Project/Main-Release/Readme.txt

 + Added Hard Mode (seperate file): Much harder but at increased HP gains/lvl and 10% more hide value (Not Yet Recommended)
 + Other quality tweaks

+To do:
+Add English & Russian Language Packs: Done!
+Optimize objects
+Revamp financial system
+More testing of specials